Vinh-Duy/NCKH_SAT_BASED/README.md

 through `n=50`, using CaDiCaL 1.95.
 Results are written to separate `results/ket_qua_<graph>_cadical195.csv` files, with runtime details in `logs/benchmark_cadical195.log`.

+> **Note:** CaDiCaL results use real-time incremental save.
+Each graph is
+> written to its CSV immediately after solving, so the process can safely be
+> interrupted with `Ctrl+C` without losing completed results.

 ## Result Columns